mathworks/thingspeak-arduino/README.md

 ThingSpeak stores data in channels.
 Channels support an unlimited number of timestamped observations (think of these as rows in a spreadsheet).
 Each channel has up to 8 fields (think of these as columns in a speadsheet).

 Channels may be public, where anyone can see the data, or private, where only the owner and select users can read the data.
 Each channel has an associated Write API Key that is used to control who can write to a channel.
 In addition, private channels have one or more Read API Keys to control who can read from private channel.
 An API Key is not required to read from public channels.
+Each channel can have up to 8 fields.
+One field is created by default.

 You can visualize and do online analytics of your data on ThingSpeak using the built in version of MATLAB, or use the desktop version of MATLAB to get deeper historical insight.
 Visit https://www.mathworks.com/hardware-support/thingspeak.html to learn more.

 ## Installation
-### Arduino IDE
+#### Arduino IDE
 In the Arduino IDE, choose Sketch/Include Library/Manage Libraries.
 Click the ThingSpeak Libary from the list, and click the Install button.

 --- or ---

 1. Download the ZIP file (below) to your machine.
 2. In the Arduino IDE, choose Sketch/Include Library/Add Zip Library
 3. Navigate to the ZIP file, and click Open

-### Spark IDE
+#### Spark IDE
 In the Spark Web IDE, click the libraries tab, find ThingSpeak, and choose "Include in App"

 ## Compatible Hardware: